Quick Answer

 Do not use the statement for decisions until every major line ties back to records.
 Match cash to account records, receivables to issued invoices, and liabilities to documented obligations.
 If it does not balance, or a line has no support, fix that first.

 Local accounting and tax treatment can differ by country, state, and entity structure.
-Where rules vary, note: Add current treatment after verification and confirm it with a qualified local advisor.
+Where rules vary, mark the current treatment as pending local advisor verification before using it for decisions.

 Resilience comes down to one question: can your balance sheet absorb a common shock without breaking near-term obligations?
 Start with a conservative runway calculation, then test it against delayed cash, client loss, and FX movement.